martinopiaggi/Gambetto/README.md

 ## Overview and Vision Statement

-Gambetto combines the strategic depth of chess with the frenetic pace of arcade games.
+// da espandere e rielaborare (la parte ritmica è completamente omessa) Gambetto combines the strategic depth of chess with the frenetic pace of arcade games.
 Set in abstract, rotating dungeons, players take on the role of a chess pawn facing various challenges.
-As they navigate, they can transform using the abilities of other chess pieces, introducing layers of strategy and gameplay depth.
+As they navigate, they can transform using power-ups and gain the abilities of other chess pieces, introducing layers of strategy and gameplay depth.

 Genre

-Arcade-Strategy Hybrid
+Arcade-Strategy Hybrid with Rhythm elements

 Platforms

 PC, Mobile

 Analysis of the Market
-Games like "Monument Valley" showcase the appetite for visually striking, innovative puzzle games.
-"The Binding of Isaac" and "Crossy Road" prove that arcade elements, combined with depth, have a broad appeal.
+The game's visual aesthetics will draw inspiration from Monument Valley while blending rhythm-based elements with arcade mechanics reminiscent of games like Crossy Road.

 ## Gameplay

-Gambetto thrusts players into a world where chess meets action.
-As a pawn, players must traverse intricate dungeons, avoiding enemies and leveraging the powers of other chess pieces.
+### Game Flow
+In a typical game players commence a level in the role of a pawn, and they must strategize their moves by carefully timing their inputs.
+The available move is visually highlighted on the ground, and changes cycling through an array of moves over a set duration.
+Using this game mechanic, players navigate the dungeon, progressing through various rooms while avoiding enemy pieces and environmental hazards.
+If a player's character succumbs to these challenges, they are reset to a designated checkpoint at the start of the room they were in.
+Certain rooms contain power-ups essential for progressing through the map.
+Completion of each level grants access to the next one.

 ### Core Mechanics

 - Chess-inspired Movement: Navigate using the movement rules of chess pieces.
 - Movement Rhythms: Sync your moves with the ticking of an in-game clock.
 Mistime your move, and face the consequences.
-- Chess Transformations: Collect transparent chess pieces to temporarily gain their movement abilities.
+- Chess Power-ups: Collect transparent chess pieces to temporarily gain their movement abilities.
 - Enemy Elimination: Rare power-ups allow players to eliminate certain enemies.
 - Quick Levels: Short, intense levels, especially during the initial phases.
+- Check Points: Checkpoints between different sections (rooms) of a level.

-Challenges
+### Challenges
 - Time Pressure: Players must make their move within a time limit or remain stationary.
 - Dynamic Enemies: Some move in sync with the player, while others have their unique rhythms.